2026 ICPA Contest Results

 XXX

-Literary Magazine of the Year
+DI-DII Literary Magazine of the Year

-genesis, Indiana University-Indianapolis, 21 (tie)
+genesis, Indiana University-Indianapolis, 31

-IU Southeast Review, Indiana University- Southeast, 21 (tie)
+IU Southeast Review, Indiana University- Southeast, 27

-The Juggler, University of Notre Dame-St. Mary’s College, 18
+The Juggler, University of Notre Dame-St. Mary’s College, 25

-Literary Magazine results
+DI-II Literary Magazine results

 XXX